VERSALIST GUIDES

 Checklist

-• Hybrid Search: Combine semantic search with traditional keyword-based search for improved accuracy.
+• Hybrid Search: Combine semantic search with keyword-based search for improved accuracy on specific terms.

-• Query Transformations: Implement techniques to expand or rephrase user queries for better retrieval.
+• Query Transformations: Expand or rephrase user queries for better retrieval coverage.

-Track per-query diagnostics: number of retrieved chunks, overlap, redundancy, and coverage of answer-relevant content.
-Use these signals to tune k, similarity thresholds, and reranker settings.
+Track per-query diagnostics: retrieved chunk count, overlap, redundancy, and coverage of answer-relevant content.
+Use these signals to tune k and similarity thresholds.

 Checklist